bmarcy-me/go-surf-forecast/README.md

 ```

 ### /spots/best
-/spots/best return the best surf spot around La Rochelle and the best time to go there in the next X days from a start date
+/spots/best return the best surf spot and the best time to go there in the next X days from a start date

 Available query parameters :
 - start=2024-10-17T08:00:00Z (iso dateTime between 11/10/2024 and 20/10/2024 if you use static data)